What is Cannabis

 - Inhaled Cannabis: There are no published studies of the effect of inhaled Cannabis on cancer patients with loss of appetite.
 Studies of healthy people who inhaled Cannabis showed that they consumed more calories, especially high-fat and sweet snacks.

-- Inhaled Cannabis: A study of inhaled Cannabis in patients with HIV-related peripheral neuropathy found better pain control in the Cannabis group than in the placebo group.
+- Inhaled Cannabis: Various clinical trials have shown benefits of inhaled Cannabis compared with placebo in relieving neuropathic pain.
+These include a study of inhaled Cannabis in patients with HIV -related peripheral neuropathy.
+Results found better pain control in the Cannabis group than in the placebo group.
+Another study involved patients with various kinds of chronic pain that was not relieved by other pain medicines.
+Results showed that those treated with either low-dose or medium-dose inhaled Cannabis had improved pain relief at both doses compared to patients treated with a placebo.
+Side effects of the inhaled Cannabis were minor.
 To date, no clinical trials have studied cannabinoids in the treatment of chemotherapy-related neuropathy in patients with cancer.

 Anxiety and sleep

 - Inhaled Cannabis: A small case series found that patients who inhaled marijuana had improved mood, improved sense of well-being, and less anxiety.

 - Whole Cannabis plant extract spray: A trial of a whole-plant extract of Cannabis that contained specific amounts of cannabinoids, which was sprayed under the tongue, found that patients had improved sleep quality.